MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/editions-cloud-app-security-o365.md

 ## Office 365 Cloud App Security

 Office 365 Cloud App Security is a subset of Microsoft Defender for Cloud Apps that provides enhanced visibility and control for Office 365.
 Office 365 Cloud App Security includes threat detection based on user activity logs, discovery of Shadow IT for apps that have similar functionality to Office 365 offerings, control app permissions to Office 365, and apply access and session controls.
+Office 365 Cloud App Security has access to all of the features of Microsoft Defender for Cloud Apps, but supports only the Office 365 app connector.

 > [!NOTE]
 > Office 365 Cloud App Security is accessed through the same portal as Microsoft Defender for Cloud Apps.
+It is bundled with the [Office 365 E5 subscription](https://www.microsoft.com/microsoft-365/enterprise/office-365-e5).
 Depending on your license, you'll either have access to Office 365 Cloud App Security or the entire Defender for Cloud Apps solution.

 ### Feature support